sharmilathirumalai/Homograph-detector/README.md

-## Homoglyph-detector
+## Homograph Detector
    Based on IDN homograph attacks [1], a program to find all such domain names in a given set 'D' is implemented.
-Homographanes are identified by computing edit distance.
+Homoglyph characters are identified by using edit distance.

 **Note:** Hamming Distance can also be used to solve this problem.